If You’re Considering Breast Reduction…

 Breast reduction, technically known as reduction mammaplasty, is designed for such women.
 The procedure removes fat, glandular tissue, and skin from the breasts, making them smaller, lighter, and firmer.
 It can also reduce the size of the areola, the darker skin surrounding the nipple.
 The goal is to give the woman smaller, better-shaped breasts in proportion with the rest of her body.

 If you’re considering breast reduction, this will give you a basic understanding of the procedure- when it can help, how it’s performed, and what results you can expect.
 It can’t answer all of your questions, since a lot depends on your individual circumstances.
 Please be sure to ask your doctor if there is anything about the procedure you don’t understand.

-The Best Candidates for Breast Reduction
+Who are the Ideal Candidates for Breast Reduction Surgery?